- Our Services

 Information, a lending library and support for families interested in becoming either foster or adoptive families.

 More information on family support groups in Maine.

 The State of Maine Department of Health and Human Services is divided into eight districts.
 Maine DHHS can complete your homestudy.
 There are private and nonprofit agencies available, too.
-Read detailed information on finding an agency.
+Please visit Maine’s Guide to Adoption Services and scroll down to Licensed Private Adoption Agencies in Maine or scroll further down to Department of Health and Human Services Offices.
 Then, please ask your agency when they are next offering an orientation.
 Orientations are scheduled as needed based on the number of requests from individuals.
 Individual orientation is available in most districts.

 There are about 2,189 children in Maine Department of Health and Human Services custody at this time.
 Of those children, there are 152 children with the goal of adoption who are awaiting adoptive families.
 The majority of children are between the ages of eleven and eighteen.